 Believe it or not, we all listen to our hearts when we were children instinctively.
-As we grow we older, we slowly forget.
+As we grow older, we slowly forget.
 We experienced life through the eyes of others, through the environment we grew up with, and through our culture.
 When the experiences are negatives, we start to wonder what is wrong with me?

 We can have momentum going down the negative side and we can have momentum going up the positive side.
 It is all within our power.
 I learn that I am the creator of my life.
 Life of circumstances will always happen.
-I choose the emotion that resonate most with me at that moment in time.
+I choose the emotion that resonates most with me at that moment in time.
 That is where I begin to listen to my heart.
-What excites me most?
+What excites me the most?

 My heart does not speak to me through traditional words such as English or Vietnamese.
 It speaks to me through my emotions.
 It could be different for everyone.
 When I am doing something fun like rock climbing, I feel elated and excited.
 My stomach sometimes feels like many butterflies fluttering inside.
 I can’t stop talking or thinking about it.
 I know that I am following my heart desire.

 What is the difference between impulse and instincts?
 Are those emotions from the language of the heart?
 To me, impulsive is a reaction based on the current state of emotion which sometimes does not help.
 For example, when I was angry with my husband, my impulse was to blame him for our argument.
 However, it could be positive where an impulse is driven by inspiration.